Cooking With Bliss

 • Kosher salt

-Why use foil
+Why Use foil

-• Creating 2 heat zones, a high temperature zone for direct heat and a low temperature zone for indirect heat.
+We used reverse searing for this grilled chuck roast recipe by creating 2 heat zones, a high temperature zone for direct heat and a low temperature zone for indirect heat.

-• You then cook over indirect heat until your roast has just about reached your desired doneness which can be checked with a meat thermometer.
+1. Cook over indirect heat until your roast has just about reached your desired doneness which can be checked with a meat thermometer.
 To do this, insert your meat thermometer into the thickest part of your roast to check the internal temperature.

-• Then, place the roast over direct heat for 3 to 4 minutes maybe 5 to sear.
+2. Place the roast over direct heat for 3 to 4 minutes maybe 5 to sear.
 This is when the beautiful brown outer coating forms.

 At the 3 hour mark, I removed my grilled chuck roast from the foil and placed it over direct heat to sear.